SarahZimmermann-Schmutzler/minecraft_server/README.md

 ### Containerization with Docker Compose

 1. The [`Dockerfile`](./Dockerfile) describes how a single Docker image should be created.
-It serves as the basis for a service in the Docker Compose file:
+It serves as the basis for a service in the Docker Compose file.

-    ```bash
-    # base image: contains a Java environment because the Minecraft server requires a JVM (Java Virtual Machine).
-    FROM openjdk:21-jdk-slim

-    # directory on the container that contains all the data
-    WORKDIR /app

-    # all contents of the current directory are copied to the folder named under the variable WORKDIR
-    COPY . $WORKDIR

-    #accepts the Minecraft EULA (End User License Agreement)
-    # is required by the Minecraft server to start
-    RUN echo "eula=true" > /app/eula.txt

-    # port of the container that is opened for external access
-    # 25565 is the standard port of the Minecraft Server
-    EXPOSE 25565

-    # Start the Minecraft server directly
-    ENTRYPOINT ["java", "-Xmx1024M", "-Xms512M", "-jar", "/app/server.jar", "nogui"]
-    ```

 1. The [`compose.yaml`](./compose.yaml) is responsible for managing and orchestrating the Minecraft Server container.
-It defines what configurations it should have:
+It defines what configurations it should have.

-    ```bash
-    # version of the Compose format used by Docker Compose
-    version: '3.9'

-    # container configuration
-    services:
-        # name of the service
-        mc-server:
-            # creates an image from the Dockerfile in the current directory
-            build: .

-            # defines port forwarding between host and container
-            ports:
-            # hostPort:containerPort
-            # forwards port 25565 on the container to port 8888 on the host
-            # Clients that connect to port 8888 on the host communicate with port 25565 in the container
-                - 8888:25565

-            # mounts volumes (mechanism to persistently store data) between the host and the container
-            volumes:
-            # volume_name:containerPath
-                - minecraft-server-volume:/app

-            # The container will automatically restart if an error occurs that causes the container to terminate.
-            # If the container is stopped manually, it will not restart.
-            restart: on-failure

-    volumes:
-        minecraft-server-volume:
-    ```

 1. The [`server.properties`](./server.properties) file plays a central role in setting up a Minecraft Java server.
-It contains the configuration options that allow you to customize the behavior of the server, the game rules and the technical characteristics:
+It contains the configuration options that allow you to customize the behavior of the server, the game rules and the technical characteristics.

-    ```bash
-    ## Server Security

-    # With a whitelist enabled, users not on the whitelist cannot connect.
-Ops are automatically whitelisted.
-    white-list=true

-    ## World and biome settings

-    # Sets the starting value for the world.
-    # The coordinates X: -1883 / Z: 263 brings you to a Biome with Forest, Beach and River.
-    level-seed=7777777777777777777

-    # This determines the server-side viewing distance.
-    # 10 is the default/recommended value - a lower value saves resources.
-    view-distance=6

-    ## Game mechanics

-    # The maximum number of players that can play on the server at the same time.
-    # 20 is the default value.
-The fewer players play, the better the performance at low resources.
-    max-players=5
-    ```

     * You can read about which properties can be changed [here](https://minecraft.wiki/w/Server.properties).